Super fan Hall of Famer Canaan Sandy returns home after another stroke

 He also knows almost anything about the Hogs.

-“What’s the boy’s record?”
-Sandy asked Canaan.
+“What’s the boys’ record?”
+Ginger Sandy asked Canaan.
 “Boys got a good record, loss one and 12 wins,” Canaan said.

-“We’ve always been hog fans but now we feed off of his passion,” Sandy said.
+“We’ve always been hog fans but now we feed off of his passion,” Ginger Sandy said.

 The 37-year-old suffered another stroke Friday.